coveooss/gotemplate/README.md

 --- | --- | ---
-bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`) concat | objects ... | Returns the concatenation (without separator) of the string representation of objects lorem | type string, min, max int | Returns a random string.
-Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`.
+bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`) concat | objects ... | Returns the concatenation (without separator) of the string representation of objects formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list. lorem | type string, min, max int | Returns a random string.
+Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. toYaml | interface | Returns the YAML string representation of the supplied object.

 ```go
 // Random text